BlueHorn07/GLP-2020/README.md

   <img src="/iamges/demo/spherenet-test1.PNG" style="float:left; width:48%;">
 </div>

+Due to the degeneration some of objects are not detected on the SphereNet model.

 ## Discussion

 I'd tried to reproduce the result of [『360-Indoor』](https://aliensunmin.github.io/project/360-dataset/), but only YOLO was reproduced, the other models, Faster R-CNN, Mask R-CNN was degenerated.